Digital-Defiance/chili-and-cilantro/docs/Developers.md

 ## Application Structure

 This project is an [NX](https://nx.dev) monorepo.
 The root package.json contains scripts for building and serving the shared library, react app, and node api server.
-The shared library is a collection of common types and functions that are used by both the react app and the node api server.
-The react app is a standard create-react-app application.
-The node api server is a standard express application.
+The shared library, 'chili-and-cilantro-lib', is a collection of common types and functions that are used by both the react app and the node api server.
+The react app, 'chili-and-cilantro-react', is a standard create-react-app application.
+The node api server, 'chili-and-cilantro-api', is a standard express application.

-In the root directory, there are sub-directories for the API, shared library, and react application under chili-and-cilantro-api, chili-and-cilantro-lib, and chili-and-cilantro-react, respectively.
+In the root directory, there are sub-directories for the API, shared library, and react application.
 Additionally there are -e2e variants of the api and react application intended for end-to-end testing.
 These are not currently used.

 The library has the mongoose schema and model definitions, as well as the typescript interfaces for the models.
 We have built a custom model framework underneath src/lib/models/BaseModel.ts and we have a custom schema class that references all of the models under src/schema.ts.
 The model descriptions, etc are in src/lib/schemaModelData.ts.
 If you add a new model, it must also be added to the ModelName enum in src/lib/enumerations/modelName.ts and src/lib/enumerations/modelNameCollection.ts which has the collection name.
 The model name is used to reference the model in the schema and the collection name is used to reference the collection in the database.
 BaseModel.getModel is then used to retrieve the model from the schema.